LeibnizDSMZ/knAcr/README.md

 All source code is licensed under the MIT License (see LICENSE).

-The acronym data inside the data folder is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) (see data/LICENSE).
+The acronym data inside the data folder is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) (see LICENSE-CC-BY).